sfxfs/mjsonrpc/README.md

 ### Introduction

 This project is lightweight, has minimal dependencies, and can be integrated into various communication methods (TCP, UDP, message queues, etc.).
 It is simple to use (with only a few functional APIs) and has good performance (using hash-based indexing instead of polling all methods).
-It also supports batch calls (JSON Array), automatic generation of corresponding error messages or custom error messages based on requests, and notification requests.
+It also supports batch calls (JSON Array), automatic generation of corresponding error messages or custom error messages based on requests, customizable memory management hooks, and notification requests.

 ### How to Use